kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 ### Sending and Signing Transactions

-Next, we create the ability to send a transaction on our application.
-Ethers provides the ability to edit any data within a transaction, such as gas limit and what address you are sending the transaction to.
-In order to send a transaction using the wallet, create a send transaction button that uses the sendTransaction method from Ethersjs, as well as some form fields for input on the transaction.
+Next, we create the ability to send a transaction with our application.
+Ethers.js provides the ability to edit any data within a transaction, such as gas limit and what address you are sending the transaction to.
+In order to send a transaction using the wallet, create a send transaction button that uses the sendTransaction method from Ethers.js, as well as some form fields for input on the transaction.

-/src/app/wallet/wallet.component.html
+Inside `/src/app/wallet/wallet.component.html` add the code below inside the two `<div>`s

 ```
 <form [formGroup]="transactionForm" (ngSubmit)="sendTransaction(transactionForm.value)">